Anglo-Japanese style: 1890–1899: School of Art

 George Henry and E. A. Hornel, both graduates of Glasgow School of Art, went on a trip funded by Reid to Japan from 1893 to 1894.
 Upon their return, they held a lecture and exhibition about the paintings produced as a result of their visit to Japan at the Art Club.
 The Art Club had just been renovated by Mackintosh in 1893 and had become an important social space for artists in Glasgow.
 Hornel being a good friend of John Keppie, a partner of Mackintosh being colleagues at the Glasgow School of Art, that Mackintosh may have attended this exhibition and lecture.
 Henry's lectures thus in 1895 furthered the western interest and narrative in Japanese arts as decorative.

 1900–1909: Glasgow and the Modern Style

-Glasgow International Exhibition in 1901 includes Japan Exhibition.
+Glasgow International Exhibition in 1901 included a Japan Exhibition.

 Mackintosh and Japan

 Mackintosh first became acquainted with Japanese design in 1884 at the Glasgow school of Art, producing a Japanese inspired work in Part Seen, Part Imagined in 1896 shown in the kimono style garment portrayed, and also submitting architectural designs to the Glasgow School of Art inspired by the Mon crests based on 'Kinuo Tanaka's I-Ro-Ha Mon-Cho (or 1881 edition Catalogue of Mon) and on the 'temporary nature of Japanese joinery'.
 He is thought to have been introduced to Japonisme by Hermann Muthesius in 1897.
 In turn, he influenced the arts of Siegfried Bing and Gustav Klimt, with his influence on the European circle of Viennese designers who took inspiration in his blending of Celtic and Japanese motif designs.
 It is particular noticeable of 'the relationship between Mackintosh and Japan from the interior design of the 120 Mains Street flat' of 1900 and in his kimono cabinet (c.
 1906).
 Notably, 'Japan has played an important role in triggering [the] ideas of modernism, when [Mackintosh also] attracted most attention' at the turn of the 20th century in his designs in Continental Europe.